The dos and don’ts when your child wears contact lenses

 When cleaning, make sure that you are picky about your cleaning solution.
 Although tap water in Singapore is safe to drink, it is not sterile.
 Contact lenses can only be cleaned with solution or saline specifically designed for cleaning contact lenses.
 This can be picked up at pharmacies or from your optometrist directly.

 4. Only Wear Your Contact Lenses If Your Eyes Are Comfortable

 If you notice that your child’s eyes are red, or they express any form of discomfort in their eyes, they should not wear their contact lenses.
 This is to prevent any potential further strain to their eyes, or possible infection.

 If they are unable to continue wearing their contact lenses, they should always keep a spare pair of spectacles with them in case they need to use them.

 6. No swimming with lenses in

-Although the idea of being able to see perfectly underwater may be extremely appealing, contact lenses should be removed before swimming (even if eye goggles are worn!) because swimming pool water has bacteria that could lead to an eye infection.
-Instead, try using prescription swimming goggles – they are like spectacles, but less accurate (although the prescription will be a close match to your own, it may not be as precise as that in the glasses or contact lenses you use every day because they are usually not custom made).
+Although the idea of being able to see perfectly underwater may be extremely appealing, contact lenses should be removed before swimming (even if eye goggles are worn!).
+Swimming pool water has bacteria that could lead to an eye infection.
+Instead, try using prescription swimming goggles.
+They are like spectacles, but less accurate (although the prescription will be a close match to your own, it may not be as precise as that in the glasses or contact lenses you use every day because they are usually not custom made).

 At the end of the day, educating children on the importance of healthy eye care behaviours from a young age will go a long way to ensure that they keep practicing these behaviours later in their lives.
 This includes following the best hygiene and safety tips when taking care of their eyes.